sukhjinder-kumar/blog/_posts/2024-08-08-Random Number Generation.md

 ## 1. Inverse Transform Sampling

-Suppose that we are able to generate random variables ~ $U[0,1]$.
+Suppose that we are able to generate random variables ~ $$U[0,1]$$.
 The question is: how to generate other random variables using it?

 > Note: Random Variable is nothing but a mapping from physical probabilistic event to some predefined set, like mapping of a coin result (face up and face down) to {0, 1}.
 Now there will be a probability law for occurence of events in physical domain, that translates to probability distribution for our random variable.
 When we say a random variable X, we are talking about a function in the strictest sense, and when we talk about its probability distribution, we are actually talking about the translated probability law.
-But for all our purposes, when we say X is sampled from $P_X$, we can just sample from its range (i.e. [0,1] in case of uniform random variable) with law $P_X$, instead of thinking in terms of sampling of events, finding its probablity law and retranslation (you can always reconstrut the event, i.e. calculate inverse).
+But for all our purposes, when we say X is sampled from $$P_X$$, we can just sample from its range (i.e. [0,1] in case of uniform random variable) with law $$P_X$$, instead of thinking in terms of sampling of events, finding its probablity law and retranslation (you can always reconstrut the event, i.e. calculate inverse).
 Basically random variables provides a mathematical way to create a standard "pure" probabilistic object and not worry about particularities of physical events, allows for generalizability and wider applicability.
 {: .prompt-info}

-Consider the following operation: We sample x ~ $U[0,1]$, and then we multiply $x$ by $f$ defined by:
+Consider the following operation: We sample x ~ $$U[0,1]$$, and then we multiply $$x$$ by $$f$$ defined by:

 $$
 \begin{align*}